Ultima, Wizardry, The Black Onyx and the origin of JRPGs

 The slime that would conquer Japan

 But not all is well with that statistic, either.
 It came together by CGW conducting "a survey of 150 computer software manufacturers to find out what their best selling titles are."
 So did every company tell the truth?
 Did California Pacific only submit the most successful game they had?
-After all, Infocom also only included Zork I, despite them having provably more 1,000+ sellers by that time, while others like Broderbund appear several times.
-But when Ultima had outsold Akalabeth with 20,000 units and Garriot received royalties for 30,000 units of the latter, wouldn't he also have gotten payment for Ultima, something Lord British claimed never happened due to the publisher going out of business?
+After all, Infocom also only included Zork I, despite them having very provably more 1,000+ sellers by that time, while others like Broderbund appear several times.
+But when Ultima had outsold Akalabeth with 20,000 units and Garriot received royalties for 30,000 units of the latter, wouldn't he also have gotten payment for Ultima, something Lord British stated never happened due to the publisher going out of business?

 Even Korea got its own Ultima clones